Hebban olla vogala

-An often cited poem, it was long believed by many Dutch-speaking people to be the only text remaining of Old Dutch.
+An often-cited poem, it was long believed by many Dutch-speakers to be the only remaining text in Old Dutch.
 However, experts were already aware of other sources that were then not yet easily accessible.
 Today, more than 42,000 Old Dutch words and phrases from sources such as the Wachtendonck Psalms and the Leiden Willeram have been discovered, with the oldest definitive source being the Salian Law.